jevargasv/rspec-testing-in-rails/README.md

 A breakdown of how to test in Ruby on Rails and why it's important

 ## What is a test and should we do it?
 Tests verify that your code behaves correctly and produces your desired result.
-It should set up a state with a known result in order to compare the expectation to the actual behavior.
+It should set up a state with a known result in order to compare the expected result to the actual behavior.

 Example:
-You want to write code to validate the presence of an email… Or make sure a user’s password includes certain special characters...
+If you have code for a form that includes email, password, and age input, you want to test to:
+*validate the presence of an email
-Or make sure a user’s age is being calculated correctly...
+*user’s password includes specific special characters *user’s age is being calculated correctly

-Proper testing relies on careful pseudocoding which accounts for edge-cases and specifically defines what counts as a successful output.
+We should test to deliver quality code, which doesn’t break and is easy for other developers to understand.

 ### Basic Procedure:
 1. Write the smallest and possible test case that matches the program’s needs.